-Henry breaks down the challenge into four different quadrants, and then asks you to combine words and ideas from one quadrant to another.
+Henry breaks down the challenge into four different quadrants and then asks you to combine words and ideas from one quadrant to another.

 Here’s how it works:

-- Solution.
-What immediate solutions have you thought of that could solve the challenge?
-These are the typical ideas that have come to mind or even something you’ve tried in the past.
+- Solution: What immediate solutions have you thought of that could solve the challenge?
+These are the typical ideas that have come to mind or even something you’ve tried in the past

-- Nutshell.
-This is one word or phrase that sums up the challenge in a new way.
+- Nutshell: This is one word or phrase that sums up the challenge in a new way

-- Assumption.
-List out any of the reasons or assumptions that people have with the problem and the challenge.
+- Assumption: List out any of the reasons or assumptions that people have with the problem and the challenge.
 What are some of the complications or factors that add to this challenge?

-- Combine!
-Start by taking one item from one of the quadrants and pair it with a word from another quadrant.
+- Combine!: Start by taking one item from one of the quadrants and pair it with a word from another quadrant.
 What are some of the ideas that come to mind?
 How could these two things together solve your problem?

 Here’s how brainwriting works:

-- Each participant on the team will write down an idea.
+- Each participant on the team will write down an idea

-Brainwriting works because:
+The Brainwriting technique works because:

 - No one knows exactly who wrote what and when

-- The team lead still has control over what’s happening by selecting the top ideas for discussion
+- The team lead still has control over what’s happening by selecting the top ideas for group discussion

-Pieces of paper are hung on a wall, people add their idea to solve the problem and then move to the next paper.
+Pieces of paper are hung on a wall; people add their idea to solve the problem and then move to the next paper.
 This is a great way to take ideas public and generate a new type of energy by thinking on your feet.

-This is similar to idea #1.
+This is similar to idea #2.

 Instead of four quadrants and combining ideas from there, you’re combining ideas from a grid.
-Follow these steps to get started:

-- If you are the team leader, fill in the top header row and the first column with the same idea and then move along the top and along the column.
+- If you are the team leader, fill in the top header row and the first column with the same idea and then move along the top and along the column

-- Have each participant from your team suggest an idea and add it to the grid.
+- Have each participant from your team suggest an idea and add it to the grid

-- Then start combining ideas, one from each row, all the way down.
+- Then start combining ideas, one from each row, all the way down

 - If you start with 4 ideas, you’ll have 16 new ones just by combining them together.
 It may feel odd to combine the same idea together (like Idea 2 + Idea 2), but creativity will ensue, promise.